5 Simple Ways to Increase Profit Margin

 They were behind on their key contracts, forcing them to pay large dollars to expedite shipments, and their manufacturing processes had grown sloppy causing excessive scrap costs.

-In a moment I’ll share the concrete suggestions that have helped Brian and his company more than triple their operating profits over the past 5 years since we first began our work together, but first I want to ask you if you feel your margins are what they should be based on your industry and business model?
+In a moment I’ll share the concrete suggestions that have helped Brian and his company triple their operating profits over the past 5 years since we first began our work together.
+Before we dive in, I want to ask you if you feel like your margins are what they should be based on your industry and business model?

-In order for you serve your customers, pay your employees, and reward your investors (yourself or outside investors), your business must be profitable.
-Your margins are a measurement of your profitability.
+In order for you to serve your customers, pay your employees, and reward your investors (yourself or outside investors), your business must be profitable.
+Your margins are a measurement of your company’s profitability.

-There are two “margins” that you the owner must focus on.
+There are two “margins” that the owner must focus on.

 The first and most easily understood is your “operating profit margin.”
 This number is simply a calculation of how much of every dollar in sales ends up as operating profit (pretax) for your business.

 For example, if you had $10 million in sales and ended up with a pretax profit of $2,500,000, your operating profit margin would be 25 percent.
 Your operating profit margin is a great measure of how profitable your business is overall.